syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/context-menu.md

 * Set an image for the context menu item using the context menu url property.

-* The `iconCss` property defines the class/multiple classes separated by a space for the menu item that is used to include an icon.
+* The `iconCss` property defines the class or multiple classes separated by a space for the menu item that is used to include an icon.
 Menu item can include font icon and sprite image.

 * The `target` property used to set the target to show the menu item.

 * The `separator` property defines the horizontal lines that are used to separate the menu items.
 You cannot select the separators.
 You can enable separators to group the menu items using the separator property.

-The following code example illustrates how to add custom context menu items.

 {% if page.publishingplatform == "aspnet-core" %}